Crystalis: Game Boy Color version

 Nearly ten years after the game's initial release, Nintendo, with licensing from SNK, re-released Crystalis for the Game Boy Color on June 26, 2000.
 This version, however, is a significantly different game, exemplified by a different opening sequence.
 The nature of the Tower's origin and its purpose were fundamentally altered, with the Tower now being a weapon created by the game's antagonist, and the protagonist has been elevated to a hero of ancient prophecy destined to save the world.
-However, this story sequence was used in the instruction manual for the NES version.
+This story sequence was used in the instruction manual for the NES version.

 Other major changes include an almost completely new soundtrack, re-translation differences (for example, Draygon is now known as Dragonia, as in the Japanese version) and rewriting of story-items and events (Kensu's Body and the dialogue in the Dwarven village, for example).
-The game now has a different final sequence too: in the original, after defeating Draygon's two forms in the pyramid, a character named Azteca dies and then you travel to the flying tower to fight the final boss DYNA, the computer controlling the tower.
-In the Game Boy Color version, you go to the flying tower directly (which has been shortened compared to the original).
-Once inside, you fight DYNA and then you fight Draygon's two forms.
+The game now has a different final sequence too: in the original, after defeating Draygon's two forms in the pyramid, a character named Azteca dies and then the players travel to the flying tower to fight the final boss DYNA, the computer controlling the tower.
+In the Game Boy Color version, the players go to the flying tower directly (which has been shortened compared to the original).
+Once inside, the players fight DYNA and then fight Draygon's two forms.
 The re-ordering of these last battles caused Azteca's death scene to be excised from the game.
 Also, a digital voice was added to state the name of each sword upon discovery.

 Unlike the original version, enemies are not immune to certain elemental swords.
 The lower resolution of the Game Boy Color screen, compared to that of the NES, results in a field of view smaller than in the original, making the GBC port more difficult; some enemies can now attack the player from off-screen.

 SNK 40th Anniversary Collection version

-SNK re-released Crystalis for the Nintendo Switch on November 13, 2018, as part of the SNK 40th Anniversary Collection.
+SNK re-released Crystalis for the Nintendo Switch in November 2018, as part of the SNK 40th Anniversary Collection.
 This collection, including Crystalis, was released in 2019 for Sony PlayStation 4 on March 19, for Xbox One on May 2, and for Steam on June 7.
-The PlayStation 4, Xbox One, and Steam releases of the SNK 40th Anniversary Collection mark the first time that Crystalis, a game once exclusive to the NES, has been made available outside of a Nintendo console.
+The PlayStation 4, Xbox One, and Steam releases of the SNK 40th Anniversary Collection mark the first time that Crystalis, a game once exclusive to the NES, had been made officially available outside of a Nintendo console.